crocodic-studio/crudbooster/README.md

 with CRUDBooster you didn't need to create model and view manually, those things are created and managed by CRUDBooster.

 Now what the mean I say easily in this context?
 Creating Controller, views, models is not easy.
-You have to define one by one the methods, routes, and HTMLs, but that thins not happend with CRUDBooster.
+You have to define one by one the methods, routes, and HTMLs, but that things not happend with CRUDBooster.
 There is a new code style and simple that easy to understand and it will make it simple with same result.

 Now I want to ask to you, how many lines that you have made to create 1 module?
 200 lines?
 500 lines ?
 1000 lines? or more?, how many times that you have spent to create a single module ?